Sign in

 Dive Terminology Defined

-Approach or hurdle – how a diver walks to the end of a board to help build momentum
+– How a diver walks to the end of the board to build momentum.

-sammy – slang term for chamois, a small absorbent towel.
-These can be purchased in fun colors and even found tie-dyed.
+Sammy – Slang term for chamois, a small absorbent towel.
+These can be purchased in fun colors and are even available tie-dyed.

-1. drying yourself off to help grip legs for a good position
+• Drying off to help grip legs for a tight position

-3. Look like a pro throwing it down off the diving board to the deck before doing for a dive
+• Looking like a pro by tossing it from the board to the deck before your dive

-Pool toe – extremely painful (according to my kids), top layers of skin have rubbed off caused by scraping on dive board
+Pool Toe – Extremely painful (according to my kids!).
+This occurs when the top layers of skin rub off from scraping on the dive board.

-• Possible treatment of pool toe- apply Neosporin & bandaids.
-Can use waterproof adhesive tape to help bandaid stay in place.
-Divers can also wear socks during dive practice.
+Possible treatment: Apply Neosporin and bandages.
+Waterproof adhesive tape can help keep bandages in place.
+Divers may also wear socks during practice.

-“Thank you, diver.” – The announcer will use this phrase to tell diver they didn’t completed the announced dive.
-This determination results in a zero score for the dive.
+“Thank you, diver.” – The announcer uses this phrase to indicate that the diver did not complete the announced dive.
+This results in a score of zero.

 Text Area